Smart-Eye-Technology/PublicSamples/Python/README.md

 The examples in this folder detail the use of Smart Eye Technologies API with Python.
 These examples were created using Python3.8.

 ## SETI MODE
 SETI Mode allows a developer to create a locking mechanism, wherein the application hides the user interface when multiple viewers are detected.
-This is specifically useful for the prevention of unautorised viewing (or shoulder surfing) of critical documents.
+This is specifically useful for the prevention of unauthorized viewing (or shoulder surfing) of critical documents.

 ### Running the sample